ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 If this step fails, the Helper MUST abort with "invalidMessage".

-Next, the Helper checks that the task ID indicated in the request matches the task ID derived from the `TaskConfiguration` as defined in
+Next, the Helper checks that the task ID indicated in the request matches the task ID derived from the `TaskConfiguration` as defined in {{definition}}.
-{{todo-fix-dap-reference}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in
 {{provisioning-a-task}}.
 If it opts out, it MUST abort the request with